Bash-Sudo/Universal-Crash-Guard/README.md

 ---
 ## Installation
+If you wish to contribute I have the mod listed below. (its private atm for development)
+> *I am not very good with C# so be gentel, this is still in its infancy lol!*
 ### **Server Installation**
 *Currently the mod is private while in development*
 1. Add the mod entry to the **TOP** of your server’s modlist JSON.